run-llama/llama-hub/llama_hub/llama_packs/llama_guard_moderator/README.md

 Llama Guard's source code is located in a gated GitHub repository.
 What it means is that you need to request access from both Meta and Hugging Face in order to use LlamaGuard-7b, and obtain a Hugging Face access token, with write privileges for interactions with LlamaGuard-7b.
 The detailed instructions and form to fill out are listed on the [LlamaGuard-7b model card](https://huggingface.co/meta-llama/LlamaGuard-7b).
 It took me less than 24 hours to get access from both Meta and Hugging Face.

+Please note that running LlamaGuard-7b requires hardware, both GPU and high RAM.
+I tested in Google Colab and ran into `OutOfMemory` error with T4 high RAM, even V100 high RAM was on the boarderline, may or may not run into memory issue depending on demands.
+A100 worked well.

 ### Download the pack

 You can download the pack to a the `./llamaguard_pack` directory: